Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 Soon you will have America's national flower flourishing in your garden!

-Select your rose bush types depending on how you intend to use them in the landscape.
-You may want to feature your roses as specimen plants, climbing on an arbor or feature them in containers on your patio.
+We may want to feature them as specimen plants, climbing on an arbor or in containers on the patio.

 Hybrid Tea Roses